2272867/FSUIP/README.md

-# Application with custom TabBar, validation screen, Profile and bookmarks.
-Created on SwiftUI using Google Firebase, UserDefaults.
+# Application with custom TabBar, authorization and
+authentication screen, profile and bookmarks.
+Application design was carried from Figma.
+Created on SwiftUI with few UIKit elements.
+Products data was storied Google Firebase store.
 MVVM was chosen as an architectural pattern with several Combine elements.